chros73/rtorrent-ps-ch_setup/README.rst

 Limitation
 ----------

 "What?!
 Is there any?!"
-Well, yes. :) The following are not supported (mainly because of ``auto-rotating torrents`` feature in queue script and lack of interest :) ):
+Well, yes. :) The following is not supported (mainly because of ``auto-rotating torrents`` feature in queue script and lack of interest :) ):

 -  multiple disk device support (only 1 disk is supported)